 Issues That Can Complicate Grief In An HIV Positive Or AIDS Related Death

-Social stigma and rejection: There is still a risk that men and women who are HIV positive are more likely to feel stigmatised and isolated.
+Social stigma and rejection: There is still a risk that people who are HIV positive are more likely to feel stigmatised and isolated.
 They may fear that their diagnosis will cause judgmental behaviour, rejection and abandonment of them and their loved ones.
 This often means that very few of their family and friends (perhaps no one) will know the true cause of their illness and they may live their lives in a ‘conspiracy of silence’.
 This added isolation and lack of support adds to their emotional and spiritual pain.
 Social stigmas associated with both homosexuality and HIV have been identified as one of the stressors that may influence the increased suicide rate in HIV positive people.

-Multiple losses and unresolved past grief issues: some people tell of losing 10 or more friends from their social network from AIDS, particularly in the earlier days of the epidemic: when deaths occur so close together, grieving may become an ongoing experience.
+Multiple losses and unresolved past grief issues: some people tell of losing 10 or more friends from their social network from AIDS, particularly in the earlier days of the epidemic: when deaths occurred so close together, grieving may become an ongoing experience.

 The nature of AIDS: HIV is an infectious disease and so there are particular requirements in hospitals which can be distressing.
 Also the nature of the illness itself may cause distress.